-Good beginnings and promising futures start in Tri-Town’s early care programs and are enhanced with programs designed to give parents the skills needed to help their children succeed through all their formative years.
+Good beginnings and promising futures start in Tri-County’s early care programs and are enhanced with programs designed to give parents the skills needed to help their children succeed through all their formative years.
 Our goal is to impact positively on all facets of a child’s life: early childhood education and development, mental and physical health, safety, nutrition, family life and parenting.

 Provides information about methods of infant feeding.
 The ultimate goal is to provide the education and support necessary to increase both the rates and duration of the nursing experience.
 All WIC eligible clients with pre-weaned children.